R Tutorials Top Banner

 PACKAGE MANAGEMENT

-There is also an enormous number of extension packages for R that will add new functionality.
+There are also an enormous number of extension packages for R that will add new functionality.
 Before I get to those, let's see how you can tell what you've already got.
-First, let's look at the search path again...
+First, let's look at the search path again.

 [1] ".GlobalEnv" "package:stats" "package:graphics"